Zaki-1052/GPTPortal/public/instructions.md

 - Reason about the problem systematically in a step-by-step methodology.
 - Consider multiple approaches and show your complete reasoning.
 - Try different methods if your first approach doesn't work.
-- Separate your thinking from your final answer using XML tags like <thinking> and <answer>.

 ### Other